Backlinks are unarguably one of the most important factors considered by search engines while ranking your website on the SERPs.

 And if you want to study the backlink source URL in detail, you can open the URL profile in SiteProfiler.
 Here you can learn about backlinks, top content, competitors, and various other aspects.

-It’s not always feasible to log in to LinkMiner to access the backlinks report.
+It’s not always possible to log in to LinkMiner to access the backlinks report.
 Sometimes you may need to glance at the data or share it with a client.

 In these cases, you need the data in a shareable and assessable format – a CSV file, maybe?